0atman/noboilerplate/CODE_OF_CONDUCT.md

 -   The use of inappropriate images, including in a community member's avatar
 -   The use of inappropriate language, including in a community member's nickname
 -   Any spamming, flaming, baiting or other attention-stealing behavior
--   Trolling, insulting/derogatory comments, and personal or political attacks
+-   Insulting/derogatory comments, and personal or political attacks
 -   Public or private harassment
 -   Publishing others' private information, such as a physical or electronic address, without explicit permission
--   Discussing topics that are overly polarizing, sensitive, or incite arguments.
-This includes the discussion of polarizing political views, violence, suicide, and rape.
+-   Discussing topics that are overly polarizing, sensitive, or incite arguments outside of #the-forum threads.
--   Responding with “RTFM”, "just google it” or similar phrases in response to help requests
+-   Responding with “RTFM”, "just google it” or similar phrases in response to help requests.
 -   Other conduct which could reasonably be considered inappropriate

 ### Our Goal

 The goal of this document is to set the overall tone for our community.
 This isn’t an exhaustive list of things you can and can't do.
 Rather, take this document in the spirit in which it’s intended, and try to be your best self.

-We value many things beyond technical expertise, including collaboration and supporting others within our community.
-Providing a positive experience for other community members can have a much more significant impact than simply providing the correct answer.

 ### Scope

-This Code of Conduct applies to all spaces managed by NoBoilerplate Discord.
-This includes, but is not limited to, the Discord server, our repositories on GitHub, the YouTube-channel, and meet-ups.
+This Code of Conduct applies to all spaces managed by 0atman/Namta0/Tris.
+This includes, but is not limited to, the NAMTAO Productions Discord server, NoBoilerplate/LostTerminal/ModemPrometheus repositories on GitHub and the NoBoilerplate YouTube-channel.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 The NoBoilerplate Code of Conduct applies equally to all members of the community, including staff.

 ---

-# Code of Conduct Policies

 ### Moderation Policy

 These are the policies for upholding our community’s rules and the code of conduct.
-If you want to report a situation that needs to be reviewed by our moderation team, please see our [reporting guide](https://www.pythondiscord.com/pages/code-of-conduct/#reporting-guide).
+If you want to report a situation that needs to be reviewed by our moderation team, please direct-message the Modmail bot on the NAMTAO Productions Discord.

-1. The [Python Discord Code of Conduct](https://www.pythondiscord.com/pages/code-of-conduct/#code-of-conduct) and the [Community Rules](https://www.pythondiscord.com/pages/rules) are enforced by the moderation team, which consists of users with the Moderators, Admins or Owners role on the NoBoilerplate Discord server.
+1. The Code of Conduct and the Community Rules are enforced by the moderation team, which consists of users with the moderators role on the NoBoilerplate Discord server.
-2. Behavior that moderators find inappropriate, whether listed in the code of conduct, the community rules, or not, is also not allowed.
+2. Behavior that moderators find agains the spirit of this document, whether listed in the text or not, is also not allowed.
 3. Complaints about moderation in-channel are not allowed.
-If a moderator takes an action or makes a decision you do not agree with, please send a Direct Message (DM) to ModMail from our Discord server.
+If a moderator takes an action or makes a decision you do not agree with, please send a Direct Message (DM) to Modmail.
-4. If you disagree with a moderation action or decision taken against you, you may appeal the action or decision by following the [Appeal Procedure](https://www.pythondiscord.com/pages/code-of-conduct/#appeal-procedure).
+4. If you disagree with a moderation action or decision taken against you, you may appeal the action or decision by following the Appeal Procedure below.

 ### Reporting Guide